QuartermindGames/ape/README.md

 cmake ../
 ```

-### Windows

-APE Tech primarily supports 64-bit Windows 11; it has not been tested against other versions of Windows, so your milage might vary if that's the case.

-Compilation requires [MSYS2](https://www.msys2.org/) and [MinGW64](https://packages.msys2.org/groups/mingw-w64-x86_64-toolchain).
-As mentioned, Clang should also work, but I've not tried compiling it with Clang myself.

-### Linux

-The engine primarily supports 64-bit [Ubuntu 24.04 LTS](https://ubuntu.com/download/desktop) and has not been tested against other distributions of Linux, but is expected to work just fine.

-### macOS
+Besides the platforms listed below, anything else is currently unsupported.
 Historically, the engine had been successfully built and run on macOS—but that was quite a few years ago.
 Given Apple's recent actions and lack of support for open standards, such as Vulkan/OpenGL, I've felt less inclined to support it as a target.

+### Linux

+This is the primary target platform.

+The engine has been tested against 64-bit [Ubuntu 24.04 LTS](https://ubuntu.com/download/desktop), and while it has not been tested against other distributions, is expected to work just fine.

+### Windows

+The engine primarily supports 64-bit Windows 11; it has not been tested against other versions of Windows, so your milage might vary if that's the case.
+Additionally, much of the development is done on Linux, so Windows support often lags behind a bit.

+In an ideal scenario, compilation requires just [MSYS2](https://www.msys2.org/) and [MinGW64](https://packages.msys2.org/groups/mingw-w64-x86_64-toolchain).

+Alternatively, if you insist on using MSVC, there's a `setup_project_msvc.bat` available.
+This requires CMake, Visual Studio and Clang (installed via Visual Studio).

 ## Q&A